tqtezos/stablecoin/docs/specification.md

 * The previous bullet point implies that each `X` must have a field annotations with the corresponding entrypoint name.
 In the definitions below it may be omitted, but it is still implied.

+Pseudocode is semi-formally defined as a list of assignments where the last assignment has `entrypoint_name` on the left and its argument type (that maps to `X`) on the right.

+Note: pseudocode is provided only for readability.
+If Michelson type contradics what's written in pseudocode, the Michelson defition takes precedence.

 ## Standard FA2 Token Functions

 Functions for the stablecoin token implementation which are common to the